Common Name: Olive ridley – named for its olive green colored shell

 Habitat: Generally found in coastal bays and estuaries, but can be very oceanic over some parts of its range.
 They typically forage off shore in surface waters or dive to depths of 500 feet (150 m) to feed on bottom dwelling crustaceans.

 Nesting: Nest every year in mass synchronized nestings called arribadas (Spanish for “arrival”).
 Only the Kemp’s ridley also nests this way.
 Nests 2 times each season.
 An average clutch size is over 110 eggs which require a 52 to 58 day incubation period.

 Range: The olive ridley inhabits tropical and subtropical waters of the Pacific, Indian and Atlantic Oceans.

-Status: U.S. – Listed as Threatened (likely to become endangered, in danger of extinction, within the foreseeable future) under the U.S. Federal Endangered Species Act.
+Status: U.S. – Listed as Threatened (likely to become endangered, in danger of extinction, within the foreseeable future) in 1978 under the U.S. Federal Endangered Species Act.
 International – Listed as Vulnerable (facing a high risk of extinction in the wild in the near future) by the International Union for Conservation of Nature and Natural Resources.